Updated: Aug 8

 I've slowly added items to our space to finally make it finished and complete.
 That also includes what art I fit in my space.

-Oddly enough starting in the fall/ 2019 I started getting this "get my house in order" (which can have more then one meaning, but for all intents and purposes this post is about creating a home of peace to live in) I had no idea what was stirring these urges.....
+Oddly enough starting in the fall/ 2019 I started getting this "get my house in order" (which can have more then one meaning, but for all intents and purposes this post is about creating a home of peace to live in, one that will bring calmness during the storm) I had no idea what was stirring these urges.....

 The feeling persisted more and more and I decided to get the last few things that I had been putting off buying and then BAM the pandemic hits.
-Luckily for me I had just completed my bedroom.
+Luckily I had just completed my bedroom.
+It's the place I spend the most time during down days when I'm suffering from an autoimmune flare.

 I have found that during this time of quarantine my home has become a place of peace and happiness.
 Staying inside doesn't bother me so much because it's a serene place to be in.